Last Updated on October 1, 2025 by Matt Musico

-Can you believe that despite all the home run content I’ve written over the years, I haven’t once done something dedicated to switch hitters?
-That’s changing right now since we’re talking about the most home runs by a switch hitter in a single season.
-We have a lot of familiar names on this list, as well as a new entrant into the top 10 thanks to an especially powerful 2024 campaign.
+Can you believe that despite all the home run content I’ve written over the years, I haven’t once done something dedicated to switch-hitters?
+That’s changing right now since we’re talking about the most home runs by a switch-hitter in a single season.
+We have a lot of familiar names on this list, as well as two new entrants into the top 10 since the start of 2024.

 Mickey Mantle, New York Yankees: 54 Home Runs in 1961